torusresearch/documentation/developers/api-reference.md

 ## showWallet

 Pops up the Torus Wallet app for the user to view.
-This method is synchronus
+This method is synchronous

 ```js
 torus.showWallet(path);